aburgy-93/NutritionTracker/ProjectPlan.md

 ### Week 7
 #### Checkpoint 2 is Due: Database designed and created, at least one DAO with full CRUD (create, read, update, delete)
+#### Wokred on implementing the JSPs, layouts for JSPs, and servlet functionality
 implemented with Hibernate, DAO is fully unit tested, Log4J is implemented (no System.out.printlns)

+- [X] Create JSP for NavBar
+- [X] Create JSP for macro calculator
+- [X] Create JSP for searching foods
+- [X] Create JSP for meal logging page
+  - created but not functionality yet or styles
+- [X] Create JSP for add a meal
+  - created but not functionality yet or styles
+- [X] Create JSP for added food
+- [ ] Create JSP for user profile page
+- [X] Create JSP for macro calculator results
+- [X] Create a servlet for adding a food
+- [X] Create a servlet for adding a meal
+- [X] Create a servlet for food tracker
+- [X] Create a servlet for macro calculator
+- [X] Create a servlet for searching for a food
+- [ ] UserController
+  -   /profile → Loads user profile.
+  -   /update-profile → Updates user nutrition goals.
+- [ ] DashboardController
+  -  /dashboard → Displays a user's daily macro progress.

+- [ ] Implement authentication with AWS Cognito.
+- [X] Add database logic for meals and users.
+  - had to remove to avoid charges from AWS, will reinstate for final project
+- [ ] Implement services for CRUD operations.
+- [X] Write unit tests for controllers and DAOs.

-- [ ] Double-check all checkpoint 2 items (above) are complete and visible in github.
+- [X] Double-check all checkpoint 2 items (above) are complete and visible in github.
-- [ ] Set up Authentication in indie project (more tasks coming for this)
+- [ ] Set up Authentication in the indie project (more tasks coming for this)
-- [ ] Create project DB on AWS.
+- [X] Create project DB on AWS.
 - [ ] Update project config files for AWS as needed
-- [ ] Deploy project to AWS
+- [X] Deploy a project to AWS
+  - removed due to charges being added to an AWS account
-- [ ] Add deployed link to indie project list in student repo
+- [X] Add a deployed link to indie project list in student repo
+  - will need to get another link when deployed for the real project on AWS

 ### Week 9 (Start of the team project)